lyzardiar/seal2d/README.md

 You need to set the custom working directory in xcode.

-    1. Open the example in "example/yuusha/proj.mac" or "proj.ios" by XCode.
+    1. Open the example in "example/yuusha/proj.mac" by XCode.
     2. Goto Product->Scheme->Edit Scheme.
     3. Click the left 'Run' tab, and find 'options'.
     4. Select the 'Use custom working directory:', and select the example's root directory, should be